Presenting Professional Development for teachers for the first time can be intimidating. I share my tips for making your own PD session.

 Find your topic

 If you are able to, pick a topic that you are passionate about.
-I have presented on using technology in kindergarten because that is what I know.
-I also know that a lot of my peers do not know how to integrate tech into their classroom.
+I have presented on using technology in kindergarten because that is a topic I know a lot about.
+I also know that a lot of my peers do not know how to integrate tech into their classrooms.
 It’s a perfect combination- something that I know a lot about, and something that others need to learn about.
 So think about what your ‘thing’ is, and make it useful to others.

 I always make sure I am overly prepared for my presentations.
 I print out my slides so I have a hard-copy with me.
-The last time I presented, my computer froze right when I was about to start, and I had to restart it.
+Once during a professional development session, my computer froze right when I was about to start, and I had to restart it.
 Instead of starting late and having a room full of people stare at me- I was able to take out the hard-copy and start my presentation.
 Once the computer booted back up, I continued my presentation using the digital copy.

 I also make a hand-out to give out to the attendees.
 It has an overview of what I am covering in my presentation.
 I hand it out as people come in so that they can write notes on it as I present.
 It’s great for them to keep to reference when needed in the future.